JessicaGarson/messica-machine/README.md

 # messica-machine

 Dream scream machine for [10,000 Drum Machines](https://10kdrummachines.com).
+Can be found at [Messica-Machine.com](Messica-Machine.com)

 A browser-based 16-step drum machine built with React and Tone.js.
 Messica Machine lets you build rhythms from bass drum, synth, noise, and preloaded scream samples in a minimal interface with responsive light and dark mode styling.